MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-Completions.md

     to customers.
 Can you please provide new User Rules that align with these practices?
     ```

+    > [!NOTE]
-    Keep in mind that the message returned may be different depending on the model's training data.
+    > Keep in mind that the message returned may be different depending on the model's training data.
 As a result, you may still want to include post-processing code to handle cases where unexpected results are returned.

 1. Go back to *server/openAI.ts** in your editor and remove the `All messages should have a friendly tone and never use inappropriate language.` rule from the prompt in the `completeEmailSMSMessages()` function.
 Save the file.